-The full BEA press release on the advanced estimate of second quarter GDP can be accessed in the link below:
+The full BEA press release on 3rd quarter GDP can be accessed in the link below:

-The full report is accessible via the link below:
+The full press release is accessible via the link below: